Connections on non-abelian Gerbes and their Holonomy: Transport 2-Functors

-This is indeed the curvature of the connection $\omega$. \end{proof}
+The latter is by definition the curvature of the connection $\omega$. \end{proof}

-The announced interpretation of Proposition \ref{prop5} is now as follows: using Lemma \ref{lem2} one can now calculate the 3-form curvature \erf{35} $\mathrm{curv}(K(\mathrm{tra}_P))$ of the curvature 2-functor of $\mathrm{tra}_P$.
+The announced interpretation of Proposition \ref{prop5} now is as follows: using Lemma \ref{lem2} one can calculate the curvature $\mathrm{curv}(K(\mathrm{tra}_P))$ of the curvature 2-functor of $\mathrm{tra}_P$.
 The calculation involves the second Bianchi identity for the connection $\omega$ on the principal $G$-bundle $P$, and the result is

 which is according to Proposition \ref{prop3} an independent proof of Proposition \ref{prop5}.
-In other words, Proposition \ref{prop5} is equivalent to the second Bianchi identity for connections on fibre bundles.
+In other words, Proposition \ref{prop5} is equivalent to the \emph{second Bianchi identity} for connections on fibre bundles.